<span class=HomeSeeker SA Eligibility " />

 You can determine your before-tax annual income details in a number of ways:

-• Your Tax Return as lodged with the Australian Tax Office for the previous financial year
+• your Tax Return as lodged with the Australian Taxation Office for the previous financial year

-• A calculation based on your payslips for the past 4 weeks.
+• a calculation based on your payslips for the past 4 (four) weeks.

 Assets